Gladstone, Michigan: Tourism and parks

-Gladstone is often referred to as "The Year Round Playground" because of its myriad parks and activities.
-Gladstone's main park is Van Cleve, which hosts a playground (Kid's Kingdom), a skateboarding park, baseball field, basketball court, fitness trail, a white sand beach with a water slide, boardwalk, as well as a harbor with boat ramps and a fish cleaning station.
+Gladstone is often referred to as "The Year Round Playground" because of its myriad of parks and activities.
+Van Cleve Park hosts a playground (Kid's Kingdom), a skateboarding park, baseball field, basketball court, fitness trail, a white sand beach with a water slide, boardwalk, as well as a harbor with boat ramps and a fish cleaning station.

 Gladstone also offers The Gladstone Golf Course which winds through the Upper Peninsula Forest, crossing water on 6 of 18 holes.

 Another Gladstone attraction is the Gladstone Sports Park, which hosts several baseball fields, skiing and snowboarding runs and a tubing facility.
 The Park itself is often rented out for other activities, including wedding receptions, and high school graduation parties.

-Gladstone also hosts the Days River Trails, which are hiked and biked in the spring, summer, and fall.
+Gladstone hosts the Days River Trails, which are hiked and biked in the spring, summer, and fall.
 In the winter, these trails are used primarily for cross-country skiing.

-Gladstone had much more tourism in the 1950s.
-The decline started when the state built I-75 from St. Ignace to Sault Ste.
-Marie, Michigan routing the "Around the Lake" tourism directly to the border crossing to Sault Ste.
-Marie, Ontario.
-The second blow that Gladstone is beginning to recover from was building a 4-lane expressway which bypasses downtown Gladstone, thus causing limited access from one end of Gladstone to the other.

-These two acts committed Gladstone to bedroom community status for the future.
-All shopping and many jobs are in Escanaba.

-However, the white sandy beaches, clear warm water and walleyes are still there and the many crafty tourists that return every year.
-The rest of the Upper Peninsula and Wisconsin shorelines are exposed with cold lake water.
-Only in Gladstone's Little Bay de Noc do these conditions hold true.

-(Sources: The highway features are still there.)

-Economy

-Local businesses include Marble Arms, Besse Forest Products, Canadian National Railway, Happy Rock Boutique, VanAire Inc, Independent Machine Co., Pardon Inc., Bramco Containers, Hoegh Pet Caskets, Brampton Bike and Ski, Bay de Noc Lure Company (makers of the "Swedish Pimple" and "Do-Jigger"), Main Street Pizza, D&M Subs, The Dairy Flo, Gladstone Square Pharmacy, and The Saloon.
-Many of Gladstone's residents also find work in Escanaba, particularly with one of the New Page Corporation's mills, which is the area's largest employer.